eduP2P/common/test_suite/README.md

 ![](./images/network_setup.png)

-The setup contains two private networks, with subnets `10.0.1.0/24` and `10.0.2.0/24` respectively, each containing one peer.
+The setup contains two private networks, with subnets `10.0.1.0/24` and `10.0.2.0/24` respectively.
+In the test suite, each private network contains two hosts.
+In the diagram, only one host is shown per private network for the sake of simplicity.
 The routers of the private networks have a public and private IP.
 The private IP is part of the private subnet, and its host part is `254`.
 The public IPs of router 1 and router 2 are `192.168.1.254` and `192.168.2.254`, respectively.
 These routers apply NAT by translating the source IP of outgoing packets from the private network to the router’s public IP, and by translating the destination IP of incoming packets back to the corresponding private host’s address.

 There is a network switch with IP address `192.168.0.254` in between the